harshkanani014/course-registration-portal/README.md

 4. Each API has extra layer of security according to user permission

-## How to run project on you local setup :
+## How to run project on your local setup :
 ## STEP-1 : Install PostgreSQl with pgAdmin
 ### How to install PostgreSQL?
 ##### Download postgreSQL from following link and install